bognikol/aflonstack/README.md

 ## Quick Start

-The easiest way to create Aflon application is to download aflon-bootstrap application and modify it.
+The easiest way to create Aflon application is to download [aflon-bootstrap](projects/aflon-bootstrap) application and modify it.
+View aflon-bootstrap application running [here](https://bognikol.github.io/aflonsample).

 For those who already have project and infrastructure in place, following steps are short walkthrough for including Aflon.